anna-liao/blog/quickstart/content/about/_index.md

 ## NASA Jet Propulsion Lab

 I was a microdevices engineer working on sensor microfabrication.
 I _really_ liked the applications for my work, which included high temperature and radiation hard sensors and electronics for Venus.
-However, I wasn't keen on the daily exposure to toxic chemicals in the microfabrication lab, and I wanted to work on building systems that leveraged my hardware and software skills.
+I attained many valuable skills at JPL including builing sensor prototypes end-to-end, optical and electrical characterization and data analysis.